tsipkens/pgm-error/README.md

 *README.md* -		This file.

-*main_simulate_C.m* - 	Primary script which loads signals, calls
+*main.m* - 	Primary script which loads signals, calls
 			function to simulate signals, and performs
 			fitting procedure on the data.

-*simulate_noise.m* -  	Takes error model parameters and generates
+*add_noise.m* -  	Takes error model parameters and generates
 			multiple realizations of signals

 *J.mat* - 		Matlab data for a sample expected mean TiRe-LII signal